 Step 1) How much do you want to invest?

-The first step is to consider how much you would like to allocate to your new stocks and shares ISA.
+The first step is to consider how much you would like to invest in your new stocks and shares ISA.
 This year’s £20,000 tax-free allowance can be split between the following ISA accounts: stocks and shares, cash, lifetime and innovative finance.
-The rules around how many ISAs you can open and invest in each tax year have recently changed, read our article, 'Can I have more than one ISA?'.
+The rules surrounding the number of ISAs you can open and invest in each tax year have recently changed.
+Read our article, 'Can I have more than one ISA?' for more information.

 Do you wish to allocate new money to a Stocks and Shares ISA?
-If so, make sure it is cash that is not required imminently and you are happy to invest it for the long-term (ideally a period of five years plus).
+If so, make sure you do not need to access that cash imminently and that you are happy to invest it for the long term (ideally for a period of 5 years or more).
 The primary objective should be to achieve inflation-beating returns over time.
 However, the value of your investments can also go down, so be prepared for volatility along the way.
-If you need access to your cash within five years or aren’t comfortable with the value of your ISA falling then you should choose a Cash ISA vs a Stocks and Shares ISA.
-Our article 'Best savings accounts in the UK' details the best Cash ISA rates currently as well as the best rates on a variety of other types of savings products.
+If you need access to your cash within five years or aren’t comfortable with the value of your ISA falling, then you should choose a Cash ISA vs a Stocks and Shares ISA.
+Our article 'Best savings accounts in the UK' details the best Cash ISA rates currently, as well as the best rates on a variety of other types of savings products.

-If you wish to consolidate ISAs that were set up during previous tax years, you will need to check if the provider accepts transfers in.
+If you wish to consolidate ISAs set up in previous tax years, you will need to check whether the provider accepts transfers in.
 If this is possible, the transfers will not count towards your annual allowance.
 If you decide to transfer an ISA that you have already paid into during the current tax year, you will have to transfer over the whole amount.
-Check out our article which explains the best way to transfer isa.
+Check out our article which explains the best way to transfer ISA.

 Step 2) Do it yourself or get someone in?

-The next stage is to consider whether you would like to select and manage your investments via a fund supermarket.
+The next stage is to consider whether you would like to select and manage your investments via an investment platform.
 Alternatively, are you more comfortable having someone manage your ISA portfolio on your behalf?

-If it is the latter, you might consider buying a pre-packaged diversified ‘fund of funds’ or using the services of a ‘robo-adviser’, such as Wealthify, Nutmeg and Moneyfarm*.
+If it is the latter, you might consider buying a pre-packaged diversified ‘fund of funds’ or using the services of a digital wealth manager, such as Wealthify (an Aviva company), J.P.
+Morgan Personal Investing and Moneyfarm*.
 They are online investment managers which use computer models, known as algorithms, to manage portfolios.
 Their services are lower cost than traditional wealth managers but involve little to no human interaction with their customers.

-If you feel happier selecting and managing your own investments then you will need to choose an investment platform with which to open a Stocks and Shares ISA.
-When you choose a Stocks and Shares ISA platform think about the types of investments you wish to hold within your stocks and shares ISA.
+If you feel happier selecting and managing your own investments then you will need to choose an investment platform or app with which to open a Stocks and Shares ISA.
+When you choose a Stocks and Shares ISA platform think about the types of investments you wish to hold within your Stocks and Shares ISA.
 Funds, investment trusts, index funds, ETFs, direct shares or bonds can all be held within an account, so make sure the investment platform offers the investments you require.

 There are potential charges to bear in mind.
 These fees include:

-Make sure you choose an investment platform that is able to keep costs and charges as low as possible, particularly in relation to the size of your portfolio (click here to find the best platform for you).
+Make sure you choose an investment platform that can keep costs and charges as low as possible, particularly concerning the size of your portfolio (check out our article to find the best investment platform for you).
 Popular brokers include Interactive Investor*, Hargreaves Lansdown*, AJ Bell* Fidelity* and Charles Stanley*.

-It is also worth checking that the minimum amount that is required to set up the ISA account is in line with what you plan to invest.
-For example, some robo-advisers like Wealthify have a minimum investment amount of just £1.
+It is also worth checking that the minimum amount required to set up the ISA account and that this is in line with what you plan to invest.
+For example, most robo-advisers, including Wealthify, have a minimum investment amount of £1,000.

 Step 3) Determine your risk profile